First Nations

 Gympie Regional Council pays respect to the past, present and future Traditional Custodians of the land within the Gympie region local government area:

-• the Kabi Kabi / Gubbi Gubbi which includes the majority of country within the Gympie region local government area
+• the Kabi Kabi / Gubbi Gubbi which includes the majority of Country within the Gympie region local government area

 • the Wakka Wakka in the west of Gympie region